ibm-messaging/cphtestp/README.md

 The output from the running responder and requester processes can be viewed by:

 `docker cp <containerID>:/home/mqperf/cph/output .`

+An interactive session with the running container can be access by:

+'docker -ti <containerID> /bin/bash'

 The version of cph contained in this image was taken on 4th August 2017 and built on 64bit xLinux.
 The most up to date cph code can be found here: https://github.com/ibm-messaging/mq-cph